 Although I try to cook using wholesome, healthy ingredients most of the time, I strongly believe that these criteria shouldn’t ever detract from the enjoyment of food.
 So don’t be surprised if, from time-to-time you see the odd recipe that isn’t strictly 100% healthy.
 In my opinion, like chicken soup, occasional decadence is good for the soul. 😉

-Having lived in the UK, USA and now France for the past 25 years, I have eclectic culinary tastes.
+Having lived in the UK, USA and now France for the past 30 years, I have eclectic culinary tastes.
 I live in the ‘Landes’ area of Gascony, south-western France.
-My main, extremely discerning ‘guinea pigs’ are my French husband and twelve-year-old son.
-The dogs (both neurotic) and chickens (much chased, ergo also neurotic) are secondary ‘guinea pigs’ (how weird does that sound?)
+My main, extremely discerning ‘guinea pigs’ are my French husband and teenage son.
+The dogs (both neurotic) and chickens (much chased, ergo also neurotic) are secondary ‘guinea pigs’.
 I’m proud to say that I invariably meet with their approval.
 Our horses, however, remain dedicated vegans, which doesn’t make them too saintly to escape from their field on a weekly basis.

 I love to ride, hike, ski, cook, take photos, write and talk.
-I do yoga every day and am trying to love it; for the moment my bad back is very keen and I’m sure at some point my mind will follow. 😉 My go to yogi is Kris Moon – I highly recommend her video practices.
-I am also prone to sporadic ranting (maybe the yoga will sort this out?)
+I do yoga every day and am trying to love it; for the moment my bad back is very keen and I’m sure at some point my mind will follow. 😉 I am also prone to sporadic ranting (maybe the yoga will sort this out?)
 My taste for travel has diminished since moving to paradise.